jitsi/gsoc-ideas/FAQ.md

 ## 5. What is the best way to contact the team?
 If you need to get in touch, please reach out to the org admins.

+## 6. What is the project selection criteria?
+The quality of the proposal.
+If you have done any relevant work please link it, the more we know about how you work the better.
+If your proposal looks AI generated we won't even finish reading it.
+Contributing to Jitsi projects is not a requirement and need not have an impact on the project selection.